skip to main content

 While Verizon mainly resides in the northeast, Spectrum is a nationwide internet provider.
 It’s mostly known for its cable internet, but it also installs fiber-to-the-home service in “green” areas not claimed by other fiber providers, like in new neighborhoods.
 Even if you subscribe to cable internet, the traditional cable TV lines are only used for the “last mile”—Spectrum’s core network is all fiber.

 Spectrum’s biggest drawback is its price hikes.
-You get cheap promotional pricing for the first 12 or 24 months, but your cost increases by up to $25 per month after that.
+You get cheap promotional pricing for the first 12 months, but your cost increases by up to $25 per month after that.
 Verizon doesn’t have discounted pricing for the first year—its prices are highly affordable from the start.

 HSI badge deals